As seen in:

 How to Include Salary Requirements in a Cover Letter

-Add salary requirements to your cover letter using sentences such as "My salary expectation is flexible depending upon the overall compensation package and additional benefits such as opportunities for advancement.," or "Per your request, given my qualifications and achievements, my salary requirement is $60,000 (negotiable)."
+You can add salary requirements to your cover letter using "My salary expectation is flexible depending upon the overall compensation package and additional benefits such as opportunities for advancement.," or "Per your request, given my qualifications and achievements, my salary requirement is $60,000 (negotiable)."

 Do it only when you are asked to.